 “All of my work has been about the transformative power of attention.
 Attention is the heat that fires the raw clay of research and daydream into fiction.
 A tea master’s meditative attention turns eating and drinking into a ritual performance; a painter’s sexual attention turns a model into a lover.
 And the attention required to write a haiku every day for fifteen years turns life into a treasure hunt.”

-The only writer ever to have received the American Library Association Stonewall Award for Fiction twice, Ellis Avery is the author of two novels, a memoir, and a book of poetry.
-Her novels, The Last Nude (Riverhead 2012) and The Teahouse Fire (Riverhead 2006) have also received Lambda, Ohioana, and Golden Crown awards, and her work has been translated into six languages.
-She teaches fiction writing at Columbia University and out of her home in the West Village.
+The only writer ever to have received the American Library Association Stonewall Award for Fiction twice, Ellis Avery was the author of two novels, a memoir, and a book of poetry.
+Her novels, The Last Nude (Riverhead 2012) and The Teahouse Fire (Riverhead 2006) received Lambda, Ohioana, and Golden Crown awards, and her work was translated into six languages.
+She taught fiction writing at Columbia University and the University of California, Berkeley.

 Raised in Columbus, Ohio and Princeton, New Jersey, Avery’s first love as a reader was the high fantasy of J.R.R.
 Tolkien and Ursula K. LeGuin.
 In her teenage years, she discovered writers like Annie Dillard and Virginia Woolf, whose lush specificity tempted her back to the waking world.

-Forthcoming this fall, Broken Rooms, Avery’s first volume of poetry, features selections from a year’s worth of haiku, paired with images by sculptor Will Corwin.
-In order to foster writing that brings the same attention to city life that she brings to her daily haiku, Avery edits a column on the Public Books website called Public Streets.
+Broken Rooms, Avery’s first volume of poetry, featured selections from a year’s worth of haiku, paired with images by sculptor Will Corwin.
+In 2017, she began to collect each year’s haiku into an annually published datebook.
+To foster writing that brought the same attention to writing about place that she brought to her daily haiku, in 2014 Avery founded and edited a column on the Public Books website called Public Streets.